 Do I need a visa to live in Spain?
 Rules vary by nationality.
 American citizens may only stay in Spain, or any other EU nation, up to 90 days out of every 180 day period.
 Longer stays require a visa.

 What is the Spanish Non Lucrative Visa?
 The Non Lucrative Visa for Spain allows you to live in Spain “without doing any lucrative activities.”
+If you can meet the income requirement, the non lucrative visa will likely be your easiest path to move to Spain.
 Click here for a description of this visa and detailed steps on how to get one.

 Does Spain offer other types of residency visas for Americans besides the Non Lucrative?
 Yes, there are many, such as the visa to retire in Spain and the Self Employment Work Visa.
 The Spanish Consulate in Los Angeles provides an informative overview here.